flyinggrizzly/claude-nix/readme.md

 ## Features

-- Installs the Claude Code CLI package (optionally)
+- Install the Claude Code CLI package (optional)
-- Copies command files to `~/.claude/commands/` directory individually or from a directory
+- Configure command files in `~/.claude/commands/`
-- Manages Claude memory file at `~/.claude/CLAUDE.md`
+- Manage Claude memory in `~/.claude/CLAUDE.md`
-- Configures MCP servers in `~/.claude.json`
+- Configure MCP servers in `~/.claude.json`
-- Supports cleaning existing files before applying new configuration
-- Ensures files are actual copies, not symlinks
-- Works with both standalone home-manager and NixOS with home-manager
+- Support standalone home-manager and NixOS

-## Usage
+## Quick Start

 Add this flake to your inputs: